andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 	</div>
 </div>

-Unfortunately SAS Airlines was unamenable to my entreaties to wait for us.
-But the process to rebook was startlingly smooth; when I arrived at the counter I thought it would be anything but.
+Unfortunately SAS Airlines was unmoved by my entreaties to wait for my compadres.
+But the process to rebook was startlingly smooth; my arrival at the counter suggested it would be anything but.
 Ascending the escalator to the departures gallery I'm confronted with the typical roiling swarm of humanity that agglomerates at transportation chokepoints in our global economy.
 Lines snaking, nerves fraying, masses huddling.
 I wove my way through crowds whose